Differential Privacy as a Causal Property: Introduction

-However, since associations depend upon the full breadth of causal relations, they can vary by more than $\epsilon$, as intervening upon Ada's condition did.
-For example, the probability of the outcome having a certain value conditioned upon Ada having the condition may differ by more than a factor of $\epsilon$ from the probability of the outcome having that value conditioned upon Ada not having the condition.
-This is because seeing that Ada has the condition suggests that Byron does as well, increasing the probability of outcomes likely under both of them having it.
+However, as discussed above, both Ada's and Byron's data points reveal information about each of their statuses since associations depend upon the full breadth of causal relations.
+This double dose of information about their statuses means that \DP{} does not actually imply this appealing form of approximate independence.
+Thus, attempts to interpret \DP{} in terms of conditioning fail to hold in the presence of the associations between the data points.
+Those desiring an associative guarantee from \DP{} must rule out such double doses of information, for example, by assuming that the data points lack any associations or that the adversary already knows all but one data point, making such associations uninformative.

-The key difference between intervening upon a data point and conditioning upon it is that while intervening tracks causal effects by accounting for how the intervention may cause other values to change, it does not depend upon all the associations in the database since such interventions break them.
-Those desiring an associative guarantee from differential privacy must get it in some other manner, such as by assuming that the data points lack any associations or that that adversary already knows all but one data point, making such associations uninformative.
-Given the difficulty in justifying these assumptions, we believe differential privacy is better understood as a bound on effect sizes than as a bound on associations.
+Now, let us instead consider interpreting \DP{} in terms of \emph{causal interventions}.
+This interpretation models artificially altering the value of random variables, as in a randomized experiment.
+The key difference between intervening upon a random variable and conditioning upon it is that while intervening tracks causal effects by accounting for how the intervention may cause other variables to change, it does not depend upon all the associations in the database since such interventions break them.
+Thus, while associative definitions using conditioning depends upon the distribution producing data points, causal ones can screen off this distribution to examine the behavior of just the \DP{} algorithm itself by intervening upon all its outputs.

-Is the causal guarantee provided by differential privacy enough?
-That depends upon one's goals.
-If the only choice that we allow is participation in a data set or not, then differential privacy offers a clear answer: participation will not significantly affect your outcomes or inferences about you, so you might as well participate.
-On the other hand, if the output of the query can lead to concerning inferences using associations, then the data processor, or the participants collectively may decide to obstruct the query itself.
-For this reason both the causal and associative views of privacy have their uses, with the causal view being relevant to a single potential participant's choice and the associative, to the participants collectively.